Werner-Staeblein/Project-2-modified-resubmit/README.md

 - (i) see the correct answers for those questions where the user incorrectly answered a quiz question or
 - (ii) restart the quiz

+<span style="color: red; font-weight: bold;">Better describe the immediate user feedback with colors and audio and counter of right/wrong answers</span>

 If user decides to see the correct answers for quiz questions answered incorrectly, the user still maintains the option to restart the quiz again.

 Regardless of the user option to restart the quiz at the end of the quiz with the retry-Button, the user can always start a new quiz round by clicking on the JS logo.